Neon-Nomad/KnexBridge/README.md

 KnexBridge automates the path from database schema to application code.
 By combining schema introspection, naming strategies, and template-driven code generation, it delivers TypeScript interfaces, insert/update helpers, and Zod validators that stay accurate with every migration.
 Engineers, data teams, and API builders who work with Knex.js can integrate it into CI pipelines or run it on demand from the CLI.

 ## Features
-- Database introspection for SQLite today, with PostgreSQL, MySQL, and SQL Server on the roadmap.
+- Database introspection for SQLite, PostgreSQL, and MySQL today (SQL Server on the roadmap).
 - TypeScript interface generation with configurable naming strategies and relation helpers.
 - Automatic Zod schema creation for request validation and shared contracts.
 - Insert and update helper types that respect excluded columns and defaults.